Orientation phase of an acquisition

 • Exclusivity: are the parties negotiating with each other on an exclusive basis and, if so, for how long?

-• Transaction costs: agreement on who will bear the costs of the due diligence investigation and the transaction documentation.
+• Transaction costs: agreement on who will bear the costs of the audit and the transaction documentation.

-• Choice of law and forum: which law applies and which court has jurisdiction?
+• Choice of law and jurisdiction: which law applies and which court has jurisdiction?
 In all cases, it is advisable to include a provision on this.

-Our experience is that letters of intent vary greatly from one transaction to another.
-This is due to the complexity of the companies and the transaction itself, the nature of the parties, and the specific business of the company to be acquired.
-Seek sound legal advice on this matter.
+In our experience, letters of intent vary greatly from one transaction to another.
+This is due to the complexity of the companies and the transaction itself, the nature of the parties and the specific business of the company to be acquired.
+It is advisable to seek proper legal advice in this regard.

 What are the advantages of drawing up a letter of intent?